hetida/hetida-designer/docs/user_guide/tutorials/basic_concepts.md

 Transformations come in two variants: Components, which actually consist of Python code and have a `main` function, and therefore are the basic building blocks.
 And workflows which are compositions of components and other workflows.

-The user interface typically displays a preview for a transformation revision showingits name and version and indicating its IO interface:
+The user interface typically displays a preview for a transformation revision showing its name and version and indicating its IO interface:

 <figure markdown="span">